anhkcode/Orange-Video/README.md

 # Orange-Video
-A video streaming alternitive to Youtube
+A video streaming alternative to Youtube